 ||In 1966 Charles Wiebold purchased it and moved his Art Restoration

-business there from his residence at 213 Cambridge.
+business there from the basement of his residence at 213 Cambridge.
 The building has been remodeled

 1945).
 It is thought to be the oldest business in continuous